Driving Test Pass Rates Across UK Cities in 2026

 How this connects with the wider city and centre picture

 For the detailed London-specific breakdown, see the research/london-vs-uk-pass-rate page and the driving test pass rate London boroughs guide.
-For the Birmingham centre detail, see the pass driving test in Birmingham guide.
+For the Birmingham centre detail, see the passing driving test Birmingham guide.
 For Manchester, the easiest test centre Manchester guide.
 For Cardiff, the easiest test centre Cardiff guide.
 For Glasgow and wider Scottish patterns, the why pass rates higher Scotland guide.
 For the cross-city travel decision, the should I travel for easier test guide.

 Sources and further reading